loonwerks/CASE/TA5/tool-evaluation-4/HAMR/examples/README.md

 - sender_vm: The producer component is implemented as an application executing on a virtual machine, while the consumer is a native CAmkES component.

+## test_event_data_port_periodic_domains_VMx

+A set of examples displaying the use of the event data port between components, where a single sender is communicating with two receiving components in a 1-to-2 fanout configuration.
+In one example of this set, the sender is a native CAmkES component connected to a native CAmkES component receiver and a virtual machine receiver.
+In the second example, the sender is implemented as a virtual machine, one of the receivers is a native CAmkES component, and the other receiver is implemented as a virtual machine.

 ## test_event_data_port_two_vms

 This is an early hand-modified variation of the producer/consumer example that extended the "trusted build" code generation from HAMR.
 Used to exercise the cross-vm communications within CAmkES.
 This version is depricated.